-In the modern times, you may avoid carrying the hard copy of important documents.
-Instead you can carry the soft copy of the same.
+In modern times, you may avoid carrying the hard copy of important documents.
+Instead, you can carry the soft copy of the same.
 This can help you avoid the risk of losing significant documents.

 Check The Cash:

 Extra money is always helpful.
-You must carry some cash with you because there are times when ATM machines do not work due to network issues.
-At such situations, cash proves handy.
+You must carry some cash with you because there are times when ATMs do not work due to network issues.
+In such situations, cash proves handy.

 Check Charge in Your Phone:

-Mobile phone is often the only means of communication, especially when you are travelling.
+The mobile phone is often the only means of communication, especially when you are traveling.
 Even the interviewers can contact you only on your phone.
 So, make sure it is fully charged.
 You may also carry a power bank with you to keep your phone charged.

-You must also check the balance in the phone beforehand.
-If there is a need to contact and inform the company about delay in reaching, you need to have balance in the phone for the same.
+You must also check the balance on the phone beforehand.
+If there is a need to contact and inform the company about the delay in reaching, you need to have a balance on the phone for the same.

 Things to Stay Away from an Hour Before the Interview:

-You maybe tempted to have junk food from roadside when you are hungry.
+You may be tempted to have junk food from the roadside when you are hungry.
 Yet, if you are heading for a job interview, it is best to avoid this.
 Junk food can cause digestive problems.
 Any such health problem may affect your efficiency in the job interview.
 If you are ill or distracted during the job interview, you may just lose a golden opportunity.

 You may have parents or siblings who never understand your true capabilities.
 They will always have demotivating words to get you off the right track.
 Simply do not pay any attention to such people.
 Do not get carried away by their words.